-Footnote Code Explanation [[1]] PXIMC_findInterfaces (100, //maxNumberOfInterfaces interfaceIDsOut, //interfaceIDs numInterfacesOut The System 1 Application calls findInterfaces().
-The application allocated an array of 100 U32s in interfacesIDsOut, and passed the array size in maxNumberOfInterfaces.
-One interface was found.
-Its interface ID is '12'. [[3]] {System 1 Application determines BAR address of the digitizer} BAR Address = 0x0000000F0000000 The means for the System 1 Application to determine the address of the digitizer BAR is beyond the scope of this specification. [[4]] {System 1 Application determines BAR size of the digitizer} BAR Size = 0x10000 The means for the System 1 Application to determine the size of the digitizer BAR is beyond the scope of this specification. [[5]] PXIMC_requestWindowPhysicalAsServer (12, System 1 requests its server window.
+Footnote Code Explanation [[1]] PXIMC_findInterfaces (100, The System 1 Application calls findInterfaces().
+The application allocated an array of 100 U32s in interfacesIDsOut, and passed the array size in maxNumberOfInterfaces. [[2]] {PXIMC_IIIndificer faces fetulits} interfaceIDsOut is set to 12 numInterfacesOut is set to 1 return value is PXIMC_SUCCESS interface ID is '12'. [[3]] {System 1 Application determines BAR address of the digitizer} BAR Address = 0x00000000F0000000 The means for the System 1 Application to determine the address of the digitizer BAR is beyond the scope of this specification. [[4]] {System 1 Application determines BAR size of the digitizer} BAR Size = 0x10000 The means for the System 1 Application to determine the size of the digitizer BAR is beyond the scope of this specification. [[5]] PXIMC_requestWindowPhysicalAsServer (12, System 1 requests its server window.
 It requests this window against interface ID '12', as that is the interface found with findInterfaces.
 It passes the value '24' for the windowDataSize because its windowData is 24 bytes long. [[6]] {PXIMC_requestWindowLogicalAsServer returns} sessionNumberOut is set to 15 return value is PXIMC_SUCCESS The window request is successful.
 The sessionNumber '15' corresponds with this window request.
 The server window request has been posted to the remote system.

 Footnote Code Explanation [[7]] PXIMC_waitForConnection (15, System 1 waits until its window request is paired with a compatible window request on the remote system. [[8]] PXIMC_findInterfaces (20, The System 0 Application calls findInterfaces().
-The application allocated an array of 20 U32s in interfacesIDsOut, and passed the array size in maxNumberOfInterfaces.
-One interface was found.
-Its interface ID is '2'. numInterfacesOut is set to 1 return value is PXIMC_SUCCESS [[10]] PXIMC_findWindows (2, System 0 is locating windows present on the remote side of interface '2'.
+The application allocated an array of 20 U32s in interfacesIDsOut, and passed the array size in maxNumberOfInterfaces. [[9]] {PXIMC_findInterfaces returns} interfaceIDsOut is set to 2 numInterfacesOut is set to 1 return value is PXIMC_SUCCESS One interface was found.
+Its interface ID is '2'. [[10]] PXIMC_findWindows (2, System 0 is locating windows present on the remote side of interface '2'.
 The application allocated an array of 100 U32s in windowIDsOut, and passed the array size in maxNumberOfWindowIDs. [[11]] {PXIMC_findWindows returns} windowIDsOut is set to 3 numWindowsOut is set to 1 return value is PXIMC_SUCCESS One window was found.
 Its window ID is '3'.

 Footnote Code Explanation [[12]] PXIMC_queryWindowInformation (2, System 0 is getting information about windowID '3' on interface '2'.
 It is getting the window data of this window.
-The application allocated a 1024-byte buffer at windowDataOut, and is providing the size of the buffer in maxSizeOfAttributeValue. ); [[13]] {PXIMC_queryWindowInformation returns} windowDataOut is set to "Vendor XYZ Digitizer 123" sizeOut is set to 24 return value is PXIMC_SUCCESS The address windowDataOut now contains the windowData.
+The application allocated a 1024-byte buffer at windowDataOut, and is providing the size of the buffer in maxSizeOfAttributeValue. [[13]] {PXIMC_queryWindowInformation returns} windowDataOut is set to "Vendor XYZ Digitizer 123" sizeOut is set to 24 return value is PXIMC_SUCCESS The address windowDataOut now contains the windowData.
 The sizeOut value means that the windowData is 24 bytes long. [[14]] PXIMC_queryWindowInformation (2, System 0 is getting information about windowID '3' on interface '2'.
 It is getting the connection type of this window.
 The application allocated a single U32, 4 bytes, at connectionTypeOut, and is providing the size of the buffer in maxSizeOfAttributeValue. [[15]] {PXIMC_queryWindowInformation returns} connectionTypeOut is set to PXIMC_CONNECTION_SERVER sizeOut is set to 4 return value is PXIMC_SUCCESS connectionTypeOut now contains the connection type value. [[16]] PXIMC_queryWindowInformation (2, System 0 is getting information about windowID '3' on interface '2'.
 It is getting the pairing state of this window.
 The application allocated a single U32, 4 bytes, at pairingStateOut, and is providing the size of the buffer in maxSizeOfAttributeValue.